Skip to content

 What I Work On

-I’m building Glide, an AI-powered platform that matches technical talent with opportunities using deep learning models trained on hiring patterns, technical assessments, and career trajectories.
-It’s where my recruiting experience meets my ML research—creating systems that understand both human potential and technical requirements.
+I am building Glide, an AI-powered platform that matches technical talent with opportunities using deep learning models trained on hiring patterns, technical assessments, and career trajectories.
+It is where my recruiting experience and ML research meet in a single product.

-My research focuses on making large language models more reliable and efficient.
-I’m particularly interested in:
+My research focuses on making large language models more reliable and efficient in production, not just on benchmarks.
+I am especially interested in:

-I also advise companies on technical hiring strategy, helping them build teams that can execute on ambitious technical visions.
+I also advise companies on technical hiring strategy and executive search, helping them build teams and leadership benches that can actually deliver on ambitious technical roadmaps.

 How I Think

-I approach problems by first understanding the underlying system dynamics.
-Whether I’m evaluating a candidate, debugging a model, or designing an architecture, I start with the same question: What are the forces actually at play here?
+I approach problems by first understanding the dynamics of the system in front of me.
+Whether I am evaluating a candidate, debugging a model, or designing an architecture, I start with a simple question — what forces are actually at work here.

-I work best on problems that sit at the intersection of multiple domains—where technical depth meets human psychology, where research insights become practical systems, where individual decisions compound into organizational outcomes.
+I do my best work on problems that sit at the edge of multiple domains, where technical depth meets human psychology, where research becomes product, and where individual decisions quietly shape organizational outcomes.